-Is Section 38 of the NHRA applicable to the proposed development?
-YES NO UNCERTAIN If YES or UNCERTAIN, explain: NCERTAIN, there is no reason to believe that the construction of the mast would impact on any heritage Will the developn the NHRA? nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building a or structure older than 60 years be affected in any way?
-YES NO UNCERTAIN If YES or UNCERTAIN, explain: Are there any signs of culturally or historically significant elements, as defined in section 2 of the NHRA, including Archaeological or paleontological sites, on or Close (within 20m) to the site?
-If YES or UNCERTAIN, explain: Please note that a Heritage Screener and NID ( Apper Western Cape.
-HWC came back with comments ( Apper reason to believe that the construction of the mast would and that no further studies are required. ndix E1) cor ncluding the at there is no
+Is Section 38 of th e NHRA applicable to the proposed development?
+YES ОИ UNCERTAIN N/A. However, please note that a Heritage Screener and NID (Appendix G) was submitted to Heritage Western Cape.
+HWC came back with comments (Appendix E1) concluding that there is no reason to believe that the construction of the mast would impact on any heritage resources and that no further studies are required.
+Will the developn the NHRA? nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building o or structure older than 60 years be affected in any way?
+YES NO UNCERTAIN If YES or UNCERTAIN, explain: ns of culturally or historically significant elements, as defined in IHRA, including Archaeological or paleontological sites, on or) to the site? ¥ E\$ NO UNCERTAIN If YES or UNCERTAIN, explain: Please note that a Heritage Screener and NID (Apper Western Cape.
+HWC came back with comments (Apper reason to believe that the construction of the mast would and that no further studies are required. ndix E1) cor ncluding tha at there is no